-Our initiation of operations has resulted in significantly higher operating expenses, which the net proceeds from this Offering, if any, are intended in part to offset.
+Our initiation of operations has resulted in significantly higher operating expenses.
 Expansion of our operations, to include the development of AL001 and AL002, may also cause a significant demand on our management, finances and other resources.
 Our ability to manage the anticipated future growth, should it occur, will depend upon a significant expansion of our accounting and other internal management systems and the implementation and subsequent improvement of a variety of systems, procedures and controls.
 In addition, we intend to expand the Board and the SAB.
 There can be no assurance that significant problems in these areas will not occur.
 Any failure to expand these areas and implement and improve AL001 or AL002 or our procedures and controls in an efficient manner at a pace consistent with our business could have a material adverse effect on our business, financial condition and results of operations.
 There can be no assurance that our attempts to expand our marketing, sales, manufacturing and customer support efforts will be successful or will result in additional sales or profitability in any future period.